-Nine (9) courses are required: the following five (5) courses and four (4) additional classes chosen from the requirements for the major.
+Seven (7) courses are required: the following five (5) courses and two (2) additional courses chosen from the requirements for the major.

-- CMS 167 Problem Solving I with Selected Topics - CMS 167L Problem Solving I Lab - CMS 170 Problem Solving II with Selected Topics - CMS 270 Object-Orientated Design and Development - MAT 110 Applied Calculus OR MAT 111 Calculus I OR MAT 140 Introduction to Discrete Mathematics
+- CMS 167 Problem Solving I with Selected Topics - CMS 167L Problem Solving I Lab - CMS 170 Problem Solving II with Selected Topics - CMS 270 Object-Oriented Design and Development - MAT 140 Introduction to Discrete Mathematics (MAT 111 Calculus I OR MAT 110 Applied Calculus may be substituted, but MAT 140 may not be used as one of the two additional courses.)